 Wolters et al sought to shed more light on the relationship between time management and procrastination.1 In their study, college students completed a survey that assessed motivational and strategic aspects of self-regulated learning.
 It asked of students their level of interest in courses currently being taken, their self-efficacy to study and complete class activities; their use of metacognitive learning strategies for planning and monitoring their study activities; motivational strategies to keep themselves engaged; goals and mechanics for organization (time management); and procrastination, or tendency to postpone work in spite of previous intentions to complete it.
 The use of metacogntive strategies and greater self-efficacy was negatively associated with procrastination.
-Incorporating time management made their analysis (regression equation) even a more powerful predictor of procrastination.
-The findings suggest that academic time management is an important predictor of self-regulated learning and can be helpful in predicting procrastination.
+Incorporating time management made their analysis an even more powerful predictor of procrastination.
+The findings suggest that time management was an important predictor of self-regulated learning and can be helpful in predicting procrastination.

 While helpful for students (and instructors), the results of the study have implications for everyone, including pharmacists and pharmacy managers.
 There is indeed an inverse relationship between effective time management and procrastination.
 However, it might not necessarily be the case where people who procrastinate are ineffective time managers.
-Those who are ineffective time managers might choose to procrastinate because they are ineffective at time management, or in other words, that procrastination makes them more “comfortable”.
-Thus poor time management adversely affects self-regulated behaviors, possibly of all types, which would include performing tasks and activities necessary to succeed.
+Those who are ineffective time managers might CHOOSE to procrastinate because they are ineffective at time management, or in other words, that procrastination makes them more “comfortable”.
+Thus, poor time management adversely affects self-regulated behaviors, possibly of all types, which would include performing tasks and activities necessary to succeed.
 Effective time management can make the difference between a successful pharmacist and an unsuccessful one.

 1Wolters CA, Won S, Hussain M. Examining the relations of time management and procrastination within a model of self-regulated learning.
 Metacognition Learning.
 2017;12:381-399.